-The Webautism course is unique in that it weaves the interactive power of the Internet with audio and video material.
+The part-time Autism Spectrum Disorders course is unique in that it weaves the interactive power of the Internet with audio and video material.
 This doesn’t just make learning more engaging, it makes it more accessible too.

 What course materials will I receive?

 Each module includes its own selection of online course materials – including audiovisual clips and essential reading material.
+All of your reading material is provided through our e-library.
 The materials combine to form what we call ‘Blended Learning’.
 You’ll work your way through the online course materials referring at times to essential reading and the audio visual (AV) clips.
 As well as the online content, you’ll have access to online discussion forums (bulletin boards).
 Here you can interact with your tutor and the students in your tutor group, with all the other students on the programme, or with us here at the University.

 How much studying will I have to do?

 We would normally recommend that you spend about nine hours a week studying.
 That’s three hours online, and six hours self-study (background reading, note taking, tutorial time, etc).
 However, because the Webautism course is so flexible, you’re free to work around your other commitments.
 There are also timetabled elements to the course, where we expect you to participate regularly and meet certain deadlines – but don’t worry, we’ll give you clear instructions.

 I know the course is web-based, but how ‘techie’ do I have to be?

 Don’t worry, you don’t have to be a computer whizz to use our web-based content and activities.
 Everything is written for ordinary people.
 And where we do have to use the odd techie word, we’ll put a clear explanation of what we mean right next to it.
 Here are the kinds of things that we’re looking for: